megha-wadhwa12/FitnessApp/README.md

    - Simulate authentication with fake user data or skip authentication for simplicity.

 4. **User Interface**:
-   - Design a clean and responsive user interface using CSS frameworks like Bootstrap or Tailwind CSS.
+   - Design a clean and responsive user interface using CSS frameworks like ChakraUI or Tailwind CSS.
    - Focus on usability and intuitive navigation.

 5. **Testing**: